Understanding Animal-Assisted Therapy & Therapy Animals

 Getty/AnnaStills

-Potential benefits of this therapy
+Potential benefits of animal-assisted therapy

 Traditional therapy and mental health care, such as talk therapy are not equally effective for all people or conditions.
 Research suggests that introducing other complementary therapies such as animal therapy can aid in the treatment of a variety of mental health conditions.
 An animal-assisted intervention could provide companionship and build self-esteem beyond what traditional therapies can offer.